ThaiBev: Production

-Everton-Chang
+Corporate affairs

+Sponsorships

 In 2004, Chang became the sponsor of Everton Football Club of the English Premier League.
 Together, they initiated five projects in the aftermath of the tsunami disaster in Thailand.

 Following the 2004 tsunami that struck the Khao Lak coast in Phang Nga Province of Thailand and destroyed the village of Ban Nam Khem, ThaiBev and Everton sponsored the construction of 50 houses and a football field there, in a project dubbed Everton-Chang.
 Local youth teams compete for the Chang-Everton cup.
 Officials from Everton F.C. and Chang Beer have been involved in the project.
 Together, they sponsor Chang Everton Football Cup and send promising Thai footballers to Liverpool for a trial with Everton.

+Chang also notably became the sponsor of some of the local football team playing in the Thai League 1 and Thai League 2 division.